geopython/pywps/docs/process.rst

    :docstring:
    :skiplines: 1

-The :option:`docstring` fetches the :class:`Process` docstring and appends it after the Reference section.
+The :option:`docstring` option fetches the :class:`Process` docstring and appends it after the Reference section.
 The first lines of this docstring can be skipped using the :option:`skiplines` option.